 |---|---|---|

-launch_options |
+launch-options |

-/usr/local/bin/launch_options |
+/usr/local/bin/launch-options |

 Python CLI.
 Resolves a game alias or Steam AppID to a canonical key and prints the launch command for a named mode, or lists games/modes. |